uias/Tabman/README.md

 - [PureLayout](https://www.github.com/PureLayout/PureLayout) by PureLayout

 ### Example
 A nice pretty example project is available to take a look at some of the features that `Tabman` offers.
-When checking out the repo, ensure you include submodules.
-Simply build and run the project in Xcode.
+To run the example, simply clone the repo, run `pod install` and build the workspace.

 ## Usage
 ### Getting Started